Softrum/Enpointer/README.md

 And your local instance of Enpointer should be up and running.

 ## Built With
-Python/Django — Our back end API is a Django app.
+Python/Django — Our back end API is a Django app.<br>
-Javascript — Our front end is lot of pure Javascript without using any specific framework PostgreSQL — Our main data store is in Postgres.
+Javascript — Our front end is lot of pure Javascript without using any specific framework<br>
+PostgreSQL — Our main data store is in Postgres.<br>
 And lot of amazing python modules contributed by opensource community